-- Dual Line [ Max 140 kHz ] Line A First - Dual Line [ Max 140 kHz ] Line B First
+- Dual Line [Max 140 kHz] Line A First - Dual Line [Max 140 kHz] Line B First

 When Dual Line [Max 140 kHz] - Line A First acquisition modes is active, the camera will use both line A and line B. When an acquisition is triggered, both lines in the sensor are exposed.
 When exposure is complete, the pixel values from the line A are read out of the sensor and transmitted from the camera.
-While the pixel values from line A are being read out, the values from line B are also read out, but they held in a buffer in the camera.
-The next time that an acquisition is triggered, the pixels from line B are transmitted.
+While the pixel values from line A are being read out, the values from line B are also read out, but they are held in a buffer in the camera.
+The next time that an acquisition is triggered, the pixels from line B are transmitted but no exposure will occur.

 When Dual Line [Max 140 kHz] - Line B First acquisition modes is active, the camera will use both line A and line B. When an acquisition is triggered, both lines in the sensor are exposed.
 When exposure is complete, the pixel values from the line B are read out of the sensor and transmitted from the camera.
-While the pixel values from line B are being read out, the values from line A are also read out, but they held in a buffer in the camera.
-The next time that an acquisition is triggered, the pixels from line A are transmitted.
+While the pixel values from line B are being read out, the values from line A are also read out, but they are held in a buffer in the camera.
+The next time that an acquisition is triggered, the pixels from line A are transmitted but no exposure will occur.

-If the image of the object being imaged will cross line A first and line B second, you should use the Line A First mode.
-If the image of the object being imaged will cross line B first and line A second, you should use the Line B First mode.
+If the object being imaged will cross line A first and line B second (the image of the object will cross line B first and line A second; see Figure 16 on page 44), you should use the Line A First mode.
+If the object being imaged will cross line B first and line A second (the image of the object will cross line A first and line B second), you should use the Line B First mode.

 The maximum line acquisition rate when the camera is set for a dual line mode is 140 kHz at full resolution.
 If the AOI feature is used, the maximum line acquisition rate may be higher.
-See Section 6.2 on page 98 and Section 4.3 on page 64 for more information.
+See Section 6.2 on page 118 and Section 4.3 on page 74 for more information.